Saturday, August 17, 2024

 It's all Messi's fault.

 I thought I had plenty of time to finish today's post before I headed down to the pub to discuss fantasy football with some friends.
-However, seeing Billy Dane scoring a Messi-esque goal with a backheel sent me into the wilds of the internet to find a comparable picture.
-Several hours later, and about a hundred YouTube clips, I made it back here only to realise my time was rapidly running out.
-I'm not complaining too much, anytime spent in the company of genius is worth it, but after watching peak Messi it was a comedown to read about Billy Dane and his friends.
+However, seeing Billy Dane score a Messi-esque goal with a backheel sent me into the wilds of the internet to find a comparable picture.
+Several hours later, and about a hundred YouTube clips later, I made it back here only to realise my time was rapidly running out.
+I'm not complaining too much; anytime spent in the company of genius is worth it, but after watching peak Messi, it was a comedown to read about Billy Dane and his friends.
 Billy may have scored a beautiful goal, but he still has a long way to go to reach the heights of Messi.
 Still, it does have those magical boots....

 Tiger